anvix9/anvix-c.github.io/_posts/2024-08-16-fading-of-a-life-reverie.md

 ---------
 <br/>
 <p style="text-align: justify;">
 The old photographs are yellowing at the edges, an archive of yesteryears that no longer belong to the present but cling stubbornly to their past glory, those sepia-tinted whispers of a time when everything felt fuller, more vibrant.
 Did we ever truly believe that love could be captured in a single frame, that happiness was a thing you could hold between your fingers like the cool, dry leaves of a pressed flower?
 The world was supposed to be different back then, Wasn’t it?
-Or did we simply wish it so, spinning dreams around ourselves like threads of gossamer in a web too fragile to support even a single breath
+Or did we simply wish it so, spinning dreams around ourselves like threads of gossamer in a web too fragile to support even a single breath.
 </p>
 <br/>